spencertipping/tau/README.md

   + HTTP/REST _requests_ are a stream, which can be sub-streamed for WS
   + Authentication is a fork
 + π scripting
-  + ← for γ assignment, refer to them later
+  + ← for Γ assignment, refer to them later
++ Generalize Ξ topology in Γ layer
+  + Any `a → b` should be forward, backward, left-loop, or right-loopable

 ## Compute model